 The child liked spending time down at the stables.
-The father kept racehorses as an investment.
+The father kept horses as an investment.
 He said they were worth far more than she was.
 He also said he hated her for killing her mama.
-He hit her sometimes, broke her arm once.
+He hit her sometimes.
 He did it when no servants were around and he was having a bad day.
-But he always made sure she took medicine for her cough.
 The child felt conflicting feelings for the father.
 One part of her hated his stinkin guts.
 Another part nurtured the secret hope he would one day decide she wasn’t no good.

 That day the stablehand explained to her about “your evil daddy”.
 Oh he’s a big bug alright he said.
 Wields a lot of power here and in Washington.
 He told her that the conditions in the slaughterhouses that the father owned were disgusting.
 The animals were killed cruelly, some had their brains bashed in or they were cut up while still alive because there were no humane regulations for slaughtering in place.
 No one was monitoring the workers and the workers weren’t paid enough and were themselves unsafe.
 The meat was dirty and filthy and sometimes just sat in rot on the ground.
 A famous writer wrote an exposé about this and as a result President Teddy Roosevelt looked into the matter.
 Even though there were secret tip offs weeks before his commission went in to inspect the premises, they still found filthy unsanitary conditions and Roosevelt was appalled.